 There are several possible reasons trucking accidents occur, some of the most common causes include:

-- Drowsy/Fatigued Driving: Truck drivers have a stressful job.
-They have to put in long hours over-the-road, and many of these hours are during the evening and overnight when it is dark outside.
-Too many hours on the road can cause drivers to become fatigued, drowsy, and even fall asleep at the wheel.
-This is why the federal government has Hours of Service regulations that limit the number of consecutive hours drivers are allowed to be on the road.
-When truckers fail to follow these regulations, they are more susceptible to accidents resulting from drowsiness and/or fatigue.
+- Drowsy/fatigued driving: Truck drivers have a stressful job.
+They have to put in long hours over the road, and many of these hours are during the evening and overnight when it is dark outside.
+Too many hours on the road can cause drivers to become fatigued, drowsy and even fall asleep at the wheel.

-- Speeding/Reckless Driving: When truck drivers are under pressure to meet a deadline, they tend to take more chances when they drive.
-In these types of situations, it is not uncommon for truckers to speed excessively, tailgate other vehicles, make turns without making sure there are no vehicles in their blind spot, and other poor driving decisions.
+- Speeding/reckless driving: When truck drivers are under pressure to meet a deadline, they tend to take more chances when they drive.
+In these types of situations, it is common for truckers to speed excessively, tailgate other vehicles, make turns without making sure there are no vehicles in their blind spot and other poor driving decisions.

-- Distracted Driving: Motorists are increasingly distracted these days.
+- Distracted driving: Motorists are increasingly distracted these days.
 With most Americans wanting to stay connected with family and friends through electronic messages on their smartphones, accidents caused by distracted driving are on the rise.
-Texting while driving is especially dangerous, because it distracts drivers in three ways; manually, visually, and cognitively.
-When a trucker is engaged in this activity and an accident occurs, it can result in serious and catastrophic injuries.

-- Impaired Driving: The stress of driving a commercial truck can cause drivers to turn to alcohol, prescription drugs, or illegal drugs to get through.
-Sometimes, these substances are used to help calm their nerves.
-Other times, they are used to help keep them awake during long hauls.
-Driving while chemically-impaired can result in slower reaction times and drivers making dangerous driving decisions.
+- Impaired driving: The stress of driving a commercial truck can cause drivers to turn to alcohol, prescription drugs, or illegal drugs to get through.
+Driving while chemically impaired can result in slower reaction times and drivers making dangerous driving decisions.

-- Overloaded/Unevenly Loaded Cargo: In the rush to fill the truck with cargo and help the driver reach the destination on time, the company responsible for loading the vehicle sometimes loads the truck unevenly.
-They may also try to squeeze more cargo than is safe to go into the truck in order to get it to the destination with less trips.
-Overloaded and/or unevenly loaded cargo makes the truck dangerous to drive, because it increases the likelihood of trucks falling off to the side or rolling over if there are heavy winds and other adverse weather conditions.
+- Overloaded/unevenly loaded cargo: Overloaded and/or unevenly loaded cargo makes the truck dangerous to drive, because it increases the likelihood of trucks falling off to the side or rolling over if there are heavy winds and other adverse weather conditions.

-- Negligent Truck Maintenance: An 18-wheeler typically travels thousands of miles per month hauling cargo across the country.
-A vehicle that puts on this much wear and tear needs to be properly maintained.
+- Negligent truck maintenance: An 18-wheeler typically travels thousands of miles per month hauling cargo across the country.
+A vehicle that puts on this much wear and tear needs proper maintenance.
 Otherwise, mechanical problems can cause breakdowns in the worst places, sometimes resulting in accidents.